Talents

 Model evaluation in the fieldChronoCrosser v1.0.1: six bugs an AI wrote, caught in production by me.
 Writeup on the blog.

-IoT + sensor pipelinesRaspberry Pi grow room: three cameras, temp and humidity sensors, timelapse, daily graph archive, go2rtc stream server.
+IoT + sensor pipelinesRaspberry Pi micro-climate rig: three cameras, temp and humidity sensors, timelapse, daily graph archive, go2rtc stream server.

 OCR + document captureForwarding sticker workflow on the mail route.
 Paper to database without the carrier slowing down.

 Hardware / home-lab opsFour networked machines on this LAN plus two cloud VMs.
-Minecraft server, NVR, print server, grow room controller, AI inference node on the roadmap.
+Minecraft server, NVR, print server, micro-climate controller, AI inference node on the roadmap.

 Craft